Securities and Commodities Fraud

 The SEC Whistleblower Act Originality Requirement: Who Can be a Whistleblower?

 - c) not exclusively derived from an allegation made in a judicial administrative hearing, government report, hearing, audit, or investigation, or from the news media, unless the whistleblower is a source of the information.

 The SEC Whistleblower Act Awards: Why Would a Person Want to be a Whistleblower?

 However, certain individuals are barred from receiving a reward.
 If an individual has a legal or contractual duty with the government to report information to the SEC, then he/she would be precluded from receiving a reward.
 Additionally, the SEC will generally not grant rewards to attorneys, accountants, personnel with compliance-related duties, foreign officials, or whistleblowers who obtained information through commission of a crime.

 The SEC Whistleblower Act Anti-Retaliation Protections: Are There Protections for Whistleblowers?

-The SEC Whistleblower Act beefs up anti-retaliation provisions by making retaliation its own right of action for employees who have been retaliated against, without regard to any other allegations of securities fraud violations.
+The SEC Whistleblower Act has strong anti-retaliation provisions that make retaliation its own right of action for employees who have been retaliated against, without regard to any other allegations of securities fraud violations.
 Additionally, whistleblowers are protected by these provisions if they report a “facially plausible” relationship to a securities law violation, even if it does not rise to the level of a “material” violation.
 The rationale behind adopting this liberal approach is to incentivize whistleblowers to come forward, rather than screen themselves out because they are unsure about securities law.